Miro0o/Docs-Notes/README.md

 ### Searching Among Files
-The notebook is large.
+This notebook is large.
 Although it is well-organized as a mind map with all the internal links, it could still be hard to quickly navigate around them.
 This is why we need to search.

-During my writing, I mainly use three search methods:
+During my writing, I mainly use three searching methods:
 - file search: in obsidian, `ctl-o` opens the native file search bar.
 - text search: in obsidian, I use a plugin 🔗 [OmniSearch](https://obsidian.md/plugins?search=Omnisearch).
 This allows user to search at text level in all files.
 - tag search: in my notes, sometimes I will use tags for contents that's a FAQ, or those paragraphs /sub-sections where I compares two concepts.
 For example, if you are in obsidian, try open the search bar (`cmd-shift-f`) and search `tag: #vim`.
 Just note that tag search might not give you everything you want to search because I don't write tags everywhere.

-There are many other search options natively supported by obsidian.
+In addition to my favorite searching methods, there are many other search options natively supported by obsidian.

 ### This Notebook and Generative AI